-A dangerous world of sex, lust and violence…
+A dangerous world of violence, passion… and love.

 All Noelle Cunningham has ever wanted is a life beyond–beyond the walls of Eden, where only the righteous are allowed to remain, and beyond her stiflingly restrictive existence as a councilman’s daughter.
 But only ruins lie outside the City, remnants of a society destroyed by solar storms decades earlier.